weidongli20/SentimentAnalysis/.ipynb_checkpoints/README-checkpoint.md

 > Which coin had the highest mean positive score?
 >
+>     Bitcoin

 > Which coin had the highest negative score?
 >
+>     Bitcoin

 > Which coin had the highest positive score?
+>
+>     Ethereum

 #### Natural Language Processing

-In this section, we will use NLTK and Python to tokenize the text for each coin.
-Be sure to:
+Will use NLTK and Python to tokenize the text for each coin.

-1. Lowercase each word
-2. Remove punctuation
-3. Remove stop words

 Next, look at the ngrams and word frequency for each coin.

-1. Use NLTK to produce the ngrams for N = 2.
-2. List the top 10 words for each coin.

 Finally, generate word clouds for each coin to summarize the news for each coin.